 Much like a super-power groupie, these people will try to get super powers by mimicking their betters, often at great risk by trying to replicate how heroes get their powers.
 If enough people get this idea, or the government gets behind it, then it becomes a case of Utopia Justifies the Means.
 This can include Organ Theft, free Super Serum, cyber augmentations half off, and in general making Emergency Transformations routine medical procedures.
 Interestingly, though this group means well, anyone aspiring to power (even if they want to share it) is inevitably misguided if not outright evil, because a muggle should Never Be a Hero.
 The route of Badass Normal seems to have much better odds, on the other hand.

 Option 2: If you can't join 'em, kill 'em!

-These people usually come to this conclusion by adding some paranoia (justified or not) to Genetic Engineering Is the New Nuke and naturally born supers are out-pacing mundanes.
-They interpret the "obsolescence" of baseline humans as an edict to kill all Mutants/psychics/witches in an ""Us or Them" fashion, fearing that supers will either forcibly take over or replace all humans.
-These types are usually spurred on by the villains attempts to do just that, and end up branding all supers as threats.
+These people usually come to this conclusion by adding some paranoia (justified or not) to Genetic Engineering is the New Nuke and fear that naturally born supers will out-breed or replace baseline humanity.
+They interpret the "obsolescence" of baseline humans as an edict to kill all Mutants/psychics/witches in an "Us or Them" fashion, fearing that supers will either forcibly take over or replace all humans.
+These types are usually spurred on by the villains' attempts to do just that, and end up branding all supers as threats.
 Previously nice supers, in turn, will interpret this xenophobia as cause to exterminate or enslave all humans...
 This is usually the fear behind any Super Registration Act.
 Typically accomplished by calling the Cape Busters.
 See also Tall Poppy Syndrome.